Frequently Asked Questions

 -

-Did you know that preset Flags are used to monitor your Cortex system parameters?
+Did you know that preset Flags are used to monitor your Davicom Cortex system parameters?

 E.g. 1L1 is used to monitor for, and alert you to, the absence of the phone line dial tone.